Manny Pacquiao set to make surprise return in WBC welterweight title fight against Mario Barrios

 "He loves the idea of finishing his career by winning the WBC title.
 That was his first belt way back.

-"So over the next 2 weeks, we are going to try to make the fight."
+"So, over the next two weeks, we are going to try to make the fight."

 The WBC title became vacant after Terence Crawford was made 'champion in recess' by the WBC due to his inactivity.